laukondrup/tab-manipulator/README.md

 - [x] Close tabs left
 - [x] Close tabs right (works well with custom user sort)
 - [x] Close all but this
+- [x] Chrome commands for each feature
+  - [x] Also for pin tab and duplicate tab highlighted tabs

 ## Next features